Staff and Client Safety is Our Top Priority

 - Every one of our buildings on campus has appropriate access to disinfecting agents for our staff to use as necessary.

-- We have increased our supplies orders on items like disinfecting agents, paper towels, toilet paper, hand soap, bleach, surface, and floor cleaners.
+- We have increased our supply orders on items like: face masks, disinfecting agents, paper towels, toilet paper, hand soap, bleach, surface, and floor cleaners.

 For Our Clients